chongyangshi/Langwith/README.md

 ![1](https://i.imgur.com/1ITo0Fu.png Some servers are down.)

 ##Installation
+Langwith can run on most Linux distributions, Mac OS X, and potentially BSDs (although untested).

 Langwith is written for [Python 2.7](https://www.python.org/downloads/).
 It requires some other Python libraries.

 If you are using a linux distribution, you may wish to install libffi-dev and libssl-dev or their equivalents on non-Debian/Ubuntu distros.